bhaveshshrimali/GFEM1D/README.md

 # GFEM1D

--   1D Finite Elements (p-version and h-version) with polynomial enrichments
+-   1D Finite Elements (p-version and h-version) with polynomial (and non-polynomial) enrichments